VolodymyrKolisnichenko/iphone/README.md

 This project was inspired by the design and functionality of the iPhone interface.
 Thank you to all the open-source contributors whose libraries and tools were used in this project.

 Contact
-For any questions, feedback, or inquiries, please contact
-  <span> <a href="https://volodymyrkolisnichenko.github.io/portfolio" target="_blank"> Volodymyr Kolisnichenko.</span>
+For any questions, feedback, or inquiries, please contact <span> <a href="https://volodymyrkolisnichenko.github.io" target="VolodymyrKolisnichenko"> Volodymyr Kolisnichenko.</span>